SAP-samples/cloud-mdk-samples/Showcase_Apps/HomeScreenWidgetApp/README.md

 * [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html)
 * [Build Your Mobile Development Kit Client Using Cloud Build Service](https://developers.sap.com/tutorials/cp-mobile-dev-kit-cbs-client.html)

-The application metadata is the [HomeScreenWidgetApp](HomeScreenWidgetApp) folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor and make sure to enable feature `Mobile Sample OData ESPM` in your mobile services app.
+The application metadata is the [HomeScreenWidgetApp](HomeScreenWidgetApp) folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor.
+Make sure to enable the feature `Mobile Sample OData ESPM` (configured with OData Version 4) in your mobile services app.

 ### Add Widget to Home Screen